kakuuuuuu/flashcards/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+This app has been tested on iOS 11.3 on an iPhone 6s and iPhone X as well as Android 8.1 on a Nexus 6P.

 ## Table of Contents

 * [Updating to New Releases](#updating-to-new-releases)